-We currently have one reissue patent application pending with the USPTO that was filed on January 28, 2021 and seeks a broadening reissue of U.S. Patent No. 10,188,795, a patent that is in-licensed from the Trustees of Boston University.
+We currently have two reissue patent applications pending with the USPTO.
+The first was filed on January 28, 2021 and seeks a broadening reissue of U.S. Patent No. 10,188,795, a patent that is in-licensed from the Trustees of Boston University.
 U.S. Patent No. 10,188,795 relates generally to meal and basal controllers responsible for sending dosing signals to a fluid delivery device like those implemented in the investigational device.
+The second was filed on May 6, 2021 and seeks a broadening reissue of U.S. Patent No. 10,543,313, a patent that is also in-licensed from the Trustees of Boston University.
+U.S. Patent No. 10,543,313 relates generally to a glucose level control system with that generates dosing signals while offline to a fluid delivery device like those implemented in the investigational device.
 Although we plan to work with the Trustees of Boston University to vigorously protect our intellectual property rights, as with all legal proceedings, there can be no guarantee as to the outcome, and such proceedings are time-consuming and costly.
-As a result of such broadening reissue application, we may be afforded the opportunity to seek claims with different and/or broader scope than were originally issued in U.S. Patent No. 10,188,795, either in the pending broadening reissue application or in continuing applications we may choose to file claiming priority thereto.
+As a result of such broadening reissue applications, we may be afforded the opportunity to seek claims with different and/or broader scope than were originally issued in either U.S. Patent No. 10,188,795 or 10,543,313, either in the pending broadening reissue application or in continuing applications we may choose to file claiming priority thereto.
 Nevertheless, also as a result of such broadening reissue application, our rights under the relevant patents could instead be narrowed and/or lost, and in the course of such proceedings, we may incur substantial costs, and the time and attention of our management may be diverted from the development and commercialization of our investigational device.